Evil (wrestler): Championship reigns with Sanada (2018–2020)

-On January 4, 2018, at Wrestle Kingdom 12 in Tokyo Dome, Evil and Sanada defeated the Killer Elite Squad (Davey Boy Smith Jr. and Lance Archer) to win the IWGP Tag Team Championship for the first time.
-Evil and Sanada would successfully defend the IWGP Tag Team Championship on two occasions before losing the title to The Young Bucks at Dominion 6.9 in Osaka-jo Hall ending their reign at 156 days.
+On January 4, 2018, at Wrestle Kingdom 12, Evil and Sanada defeated the Killer Elite Squad (Davey Boy Smith Jr. and Lance Archer) to win the IWGP Tag Team Championship for the first time.
+Evil and Sanada would successfully defend the IWGP Tag Team Championship on two occasions before losing the title to The Young Bucks (Matt Jackson and Nick Jackson) at Dominion 6.9 in Osaka-jo Hall ending their reign at 156 days.
 The same night, Chris Jericho defeated Tetsuya Naito to win the IWGP Intercontinental Championship.
 After the match, Jericho put Naito into Walls of Jericho and refused to release the hold.
 This resulted in Evil running in to make the save.
-Evil entered the 2018 G1 Climax and finished with a record of 5 wins and 4 losses, failing to advance from his block.
-At King of Pro-Wrestling, Evil was scheduled to compete in a singles match against Zack Sabre Jr. Before the match could begin, however, IWGP Intercontinental Champion, Chris Jericho, would return and attack Evil forcing the match to be a no contest.
+Evil entered the G1 Climax and finished with a record of five wins and four losses, failing to advance from his block.
+At King of Pro-Wrestling, Evil was scheduled to compete in a singles match against Zack Sabre Jr. However, before the match could begin, Jericho would return and attack Evil, forcing the match to be a no contest.

 On November 3, 2018, at Power Struggle, Evil challenged Jericho for the IWGP Intercontinental Championship.
-Evil was unsuccessful, however, and was forced to submit to Chris Jericho's Liontamer submission hold.
-In December, Evil and Sanada entered the 2018 edition of World Tag League.
-The pair scored a record of ten wins and three losses advancing them to the finals where they would meet the Guerillas of Destiny (Tama Tonga and Tanga Loa) in a rematch of the previous year's final.
-On December 9, they defeated the Guerillas of Destiny in the finals to win their second World Tag League and the challenge right for an IWGP Tag Team Championship match at Wrestle Kingdom 13 in Tokyo Dome.
+Evil was unsuccessful, however, and was forced to submit to Jericho's Liontamer submission hold.
+In December, Evil and Sanada entered the World Tag League.
+The pair scored a record of ten wins and three losses, advancing them to the finals where they would meet the Guerrillas of Destiny (Tama Tonga and Tanga Loa) in a rematch of the previous year's final.
+On December 9, they defeated the Guerillas of Destiny in the finals to win their second World Tag League and the challenge right for an IWGP Tag Team Championship match at Wrestle Kingdom 13.

-At Wrestle Kingdom 13 in Tokyo Dome, Evil and Sanada won IWGP Tag Team Championship in a Three-way tag team match, that also included Guerillas of Destiny and Young Bucks.
-They retained their titles at The New Beginning in Sapporo against Zack Sabre Jr. and Minoru Suzuki.
+On January 4, 2019, At Wrestle Kingdom 13, Evil and Sanada won IWGP Tag Team Championship in a three-way tag team match, that also included Guerillas of Destiny and the Young Bucks.
+They retained their titles at The New Beginning in Sapporo against Sabre and Minoru Suzuki.
 At Honor Rising: Japan 2019, Evil and Sanada lost the titles in their second defense against Guerillas of Destiny.
-Evil was announced to take part in the 2019 New Japan Cup, but lost to Zack Sabre Jr. in the first round.
-Evil entered the 2019 G1 Climax, finishing with a record of 4 wins and 5 losses, failing to make it to the finals.
+Evil was announced to take part in the New Japan Cup, but lost to Sabre in the first round.
+Evil entered the G1 Climax, finishing with a record of four wins and five losses, failing to make it to the finals.

-On January 5, 2020 at Wrestle Kingdom 14, Evil, Bushi and Shingo Takagi defeated four other teams in a Gauntlet match for the NEVER Openweight 6-Man Tag Team Championship, making both Evil and Bushi record-tying four time holders of the title.
+On January 5, 2020, at Wrestle Kingdom 14, Evil, Bushi and Shingo Takagi defeated four other teams in a Gauntlet match for the NEVER Openweight 6-Man Tag Team Championship, making both Evil and Bushi record-tying four time holders of the title.